ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

  8) /usr/local/share/epcc-module/epcc-module-loader                  16) perftools-base/21.02.0
 ```

-Finally (as noted above), you will need to modify the value of
+Finally, you will need to modify the value of
 `LD_LIBRARY_PATH` before you compile your software to ensure it picks up the
 non-default versions of libraries: